sarabmatharu/ML-Project-Supervised/README.md

 The data set for this project is the "Diabetes" dataset from the National Institute of Diabetes and Digestive and Kidney Diseases
 The project involves the following tasks:

 - Exploratory data analysis and pre-processing: import all required libraries and clean the data sets, analyze and visualize the relationships between the different variables, handle missing values and outliers, and perform feature engineering as needed.
 There are 9 columns in the data set & 768 rows.
 After exploring data set we found out that there are some missing vales in the dataset, those were replaced by median values.
 Histograms, box plot & heatmap is used for data visualization.
 Evaluation of predictor variable is also done for patients with and without diabetes.

+We used hist plot to see the distribution of the datasetData.
+The best way for analysis of the dataset is in the graphical structure which in turn lets us know the range of the data.

 - Some findings from data :
     1. Average Glucose level for with diabetes 141 & without 109.